 Victim support services based in Ireland may also be able to assist and advise you in making an application under the Scheme.
-Details of a wide range of victim support organisations etc are listed in the following Victims Charter publication at the following link.
+Details of a wide range of victim support organisations etc are listed in the following Victims Charter publication.

 One of these services, the Irish Tourist Assistance Service (ITAS), specialises in supporting tourists who are victims of crime during their visit to Ireland.
-More information on ITAS is available at https://www.itas.ie/
+More information on ITAS is available here.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.